395t/coding-assignment-week-11-3dr-2/README.md

 - Ipython notebooks can be organized in `notebooks`.

+## PointRCNN: 3D Object Proposal Generation and Detection from Point Cloud

 ## Reference

 For the coding related to the Pseudo-LiDAR paper, I referenced code from the author's Github repo: https://github.com/mileyan/pseudo_lidar